Guessing Cost: Bounds and Applications to Data Repair in Distributed Storage: Bounds on Moments of the Guessing Cost

-where $\mathcal{R}_{\frac{1}{1+\rho}}(.)$ denotes the order-$1/(1+\rho)$ Rényi rate, $Y_i$s and $Z_i$s are random variables induced from random variables $X_i$s as defined before.
-Moreover if the costs are integers, then the limits converge and we finally have
+where $\mathcal{R}_{\frac{1}{1+\rho}}(.)$ denotes the order-$1/(1+\rho)$ Rényi rate {is assumed to exist}, $Y_i$s and $Z_i$s are random variables induced from random variables $X_i$s as defined before.
+Moreover if the costs are integers, then the limits converge and we will have

 \end{theorem}